-Moving on, when acetic acid or ethanoic acid is undiluted it is termed as glacial acetic acid.
-It is a weak acid but when it is in concentrated form, this acid is corrosive and can cause some damage to the skin.
+When acetic acid or ethanoic acid is not diluted then it is known as glacial acetic acid.
+Acetic acid is a weak acid but its concentrated form is corrosive and can cause some damage to the skin.

 Important and Popular Uses of Acetic Acid